killercoda/scenarios-helm/automatically-roll-deployment/step1/text.md

 ```plain
 kubectl get cm -n dev-ns -l app=mock-app -ojsonpath='{.items[0].data}' && printf "\n"
 ```{{exec}}
-The received message is passed through the default values file.
-The message value is `You will override this message`.
+`You will override this message` is the value of the key `MESSAGE` used by our container

 </details>